appvia/terranetes/docs/terraform-controller/developer/configuration.md

 ## Deleting the resource

 You can delete the resource like any other Kubernetes resource (`kubectl delete configuration [NAME]`).
-One extra feature is the ability to orphan the cloud resources (i.e delete the Kubernetes representation but DO NOT delete the cloud resource themselves).
-For instance you may need to migrate the configuration to another cluster.
+One extra feature is the ability to orphan the cloud resources (i.e., delete the Kubernetes representation but DO NOT delete the cloud resources themselves).

+For instance, you may need to migrate the configuration to another cluster.
+In that case:

-1. Simply annotate the Configuration with `kubectl annotate configuration [NAME] "terraform.appvia.io/orphan"=true`
+1. Annotate the Configuration with `kubectl annotate configuration [NAME] "terraform.appvia.io/orphan"=true`
 2. Delete the Configuration resource as per normal.
 The resource will disappear but the cloud resources will remain.